rwieruch/blog_robinwieruch_content/blog/node-express-server-rest-api/index.md

 ...
 ```

 This extracts the entire body portion of an incoming request stream and makes it accessible on `req.body`.
 Now the body with the message's text is accessible in the request whether it is send by a regular POST request or a POST request from a HTML form.
 Both options should work, because all data should be received and send as JSON payload now.
-That's another aspect of REST, which itself is no opinionated about the payload format (JSON, XML), but once you have chosen a format (here JSON), you should stick to it for your entire API.
+That's another aspect of REST, which itself is not opinionated about the payload format (JSON, XML), but once you have chosen a format (here JSON), you should stick to it for your entire API.

 Note that all data that comes with the request object's body tag isn't typed yet.
 Everything comes as a JSON string.
 In the case of the message's `text`, we are doing fine with just keeping it as a string.
 However, for other types you would have to convert the JSON string: